karol-dubas/MultithreadingCSharp/README.md

 Asynchronous programming can be implemented on 1 thread, it doesn't require more than 1 core or 1 thread, but it's welcomed to use multiple threads.

-In the asynchronous version as in the synchronous version - one thread is taken from the **ThreadPool** to handle the request, but instead of blocking the thread, while waiting for the result, it is returned to the thread pool, and it can be reused by another request.
-After receiving the result continuation doesn't have to take place on the same thread on which it was started, **ThreadPool** can allocate another thread.
-Storing context execution is needed to continue code execution properly.
+In the asynchronous version as in the synchronous version - one thread is taken from the **ThreadPool** to handle the request, but instead of blocking the thread, while waiting for the result, it is returned to the **ThreadPool**, and it can be reused by another request.
+After receiving the result continuation doesn't have to take place on the same thread on which it was started, **ThreadPool** can allocate another thread (`SynchronizationContext`).
+Storing context execution is needed to continue code execution properly after awaiting.

 ![alt text](assets/image-2.png)